bitcraze/crazyflie-lib-python/docs/user-guides/sbs_connect_log_param.md

 The crazyflie has parameter stabilizer.estimator set at number: 1
 ```

+You're done!
+The full code of this tutorial can be found in the example/step-by-step/ folder.

-# Finished and What's next?
+# What's next?

-You're done and now you know how to connect to the crazyflie and how to retrieve the parameters and logging variables through a python script.
-The next step is to make the crazyflie fly by giving it setpoints which is one step closer to making your own application!
+ Now you know how to connect to the Crazyflie and how to retrieve the parameters and logging variables through a python script.
+The next step is to make the Crazyflie fly by giving it setpoints which is one step closer to making your own application!

+ Go to the [next tutorial](/user-guides/sbs_motion_commander/) about the motion commander.